 - Impact Assessment

 Find out more about key research areas in the department.

 The nine support staff include administration, computing support and technical officers.
-The Department has particularly well-equipped laboratories and extensive holdings of field equipment permitting a wide range of studies in environmental processes, and there are good facilities for data analysis.
+The School has particularly well-equipped laboratories and extensive holdings of field equipment permitting a wide range of studies in environmental processes, and there are good facilities for data analysis.
 The department also has good collections of maps, aerial photographs and planning documents, as well as access to advanced computing facilities including GIS.

 Visit the Our People page for information and contact details for our staff.

-The Department teaches a full undergraduate programme in Geography based on a mix of core (compulsory) and optional papers leading to BA, BSc or BAppSc.
+The School teaches a full undergraduate programme in Geography based on a mix of core (compulsory) and optional papers leading to BA, BSc or BAppSc.
 Undergraduate papers include both sole-taught and team-taught style approaches.

-The Department currently has approximately 92 Honours, PGDip, Masters and PhD students from numerous countries including New Zealand, Australia, United States of America, Singapore, Germany, China, Barbados, Samoa, France, Iran, Nepal South Africa and a first-year intake of +100 students.
+The School currently has approximately 92 Honours, PGDip, Masters and PhD students from numerous countries including New Zealand, Australia, United States of America, Singapore, Germany, China, Barbados, Samoa, France, Iran, Nepal South Africa and a first-year intake of +100 students.